oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 	* `preemption_action` - (Required) The action to run when the preemptible instance is interrupted for eviction.
 		* `preserve_boot_volume` - (Optional) Whether to preserve the boot volume that was used to launch the preemptible instance when the instance is terminated.
 Defaults to false if not specified.
 		* `type` - (Required) The type of action to run when the instance is interrupted for eviction.
+* `security_attributes` - (Optional) (Updatable) Security Attributes for this resource.
+This is unique to ZPR, and helps identify which resources are allowed to be accessed by what permission controls.
+Example: `{"Oracle-DataSecurity-ZPR": {"MaxEgressCount": {"value":"42","mode":"audit"}}}`
 * `shape` - (Required) (Updatable) The shape of an instance.
 The shape determines the number of CPUs, amount of memory, and other resources allocated to the instance.

 	You can enumerate all available shapes by calling [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Shape/ListShapes).